s-Radu/Odin-Binary-Search-Trees/README.md

 ## Traversing the Tree

 The tree is traversed in level order, pre order, post order, and in order using the `levelOrder`, `preOrder`, `postOrder`, and `inOrder` methods respectively.

-## Commented Code

-There is commented code at the end of the file that tests the `Tree` class methods with an unsorted array.
-This includes inserting and deleting nodes, finding nodes, checking the height and depth of nodes, and checking if the tree is balanced.